JMLdev/React-Cat-Tutorials/README.md

+Make sure you have Ruby installed to serve the site locally

+`bundle install` to install required packages

+`bundle exec jekyll serve --source docs` to load the local site in your browser for development

+Only develop in the docs folder, since that is where we're hosting from.

+Live site is hosted at [https://jmldev.github.io/React-Cat-Tutorials/](https://jmldev.github.io/React-Cat-Tutorials/)

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/JMLdev/React-Cat-Tutorials/edit/master/README.md) to maintain and preview the content for your website in Markdown files.